Power Driver (Impact wrench)

 the binder.

-The extensions used can be as short 3 inches and as long as in combinations
+The extensions used can be as short 3 inches or as long as combinations

 of a couple joined together to reach binders installed in confined spaces.